Smith-Njigba, defense show out again for Seahawks in 27-19 win against Texans

 The Texans’ only offensive touchdown came courtesy of a four-yard TD pass from Stroud to running back Woody Marks with only 2:04 remaining in regulation.

+“Our defense kept us in the whole game,” Stroud said.
+“Got to help those guys out and score some points somehow, some way.”

 Ka’imi Fairbairn added two field goals for the Texans, whose two-game win streak was snapped and dropped to 2-4 on the year.
-Jason Myers, meanwhile, converted two of three attempts for the Seahawks, who advanced to 5-2 on the season and moved into a tie atop the NFC West with the San Francisco 49ers and Los Angeles Rams.
+Jason Myers, meanwhile, converted two of three attempts for the Seahawks, who advanced to 5-2 on the season and moved into a tie atop the NFC West with the San Francisco 49ers and Los Angeles Rams heading into their bye week

+“I think we got our bye at the perfect time,” Williams said.
+“It’s almost midseason right now.
+I think we’re going into it feeling good about what we’ve accomplished so far.”

-The victory moved Seattle’s home record to 2-2.
-Last season, the Seahawks went 3-6 at Lumen Field.
-The Texans are 1-3 on the road.
+Monday’s victory moved Seattle’s home record to 2-2.
+Last season, the Seahawks went 3-6 at Lumen Field, including four double-digit losses.

+In 2024, the Seahawks finished the season with a 7-1 record away from home, which matched their best road record in franchise history.
+Seattle also went 7-1 away from Lumen Field in 2019.

+Heading into the 2025 season, Seahawks coach Mike Macdonald was optimistic the Seahawks would be able to more frequently make the most of their homefield advantage that the at-times deafening Lumen Field can turn into for the opposition.

 Injuries